moradabaz/ProximityForests-python/README.md

 ### Example

 ```python
 from trees import ProximityForest
 from core import FileReader
 import random
 train_dataset = FileReader.FileReader.load_arff_data("/Users/moradisten/Projects/PForests/datasets/Plane/Plane_TRAIN.arff")
 test_dataset = FileReader.FileReader.load_arff_data("/Users/moradisten/Projects/PForests/datasets/Plane/Plane_TEST.arff")
 Pforest = ProximityForest.ProximityForest(1, n_trees=100, n_candidates=5)
 Pforest.train(train_dataset)
 results = Pforest.test(test_dataset)
 print(results.accuracy)
 ```

+### Data Structure: ListDataset

+Normally, in Data Science, we are used to handle datasets with Pandas.
+But for these case, as researchers did, a data structure has been developed, which is the `ListDataset`.
+This data structure contains:
+* `series_data`: Contains a list of the time series (X).
+* `classes`: Contains a list of the labels (y).
+* `class_counter`: Dictionary which contains the count of each label -> <label, label count>
+* `series_map`: Map which indicates the number of series per label -> <label, nº series>

+### File Format

+This project reads csv and arff files.